Overview

 Subject to a satisfactory outcome, the Scottish Government will commence the necessary steps to facilitate a direct award with a final decision on this route expected in summer 2024.
 Should the due diligence exercise result in a decision not to proceed with direct award, then the procurement route would revert to a competitive tendering process.

-The current policy position regarding unbundling of the CHFS network was clearly expressed by the Minister for Transport in her statement to parliament on 16 November 2023, and there are no plans to split up the network.
+The current policy position regarding unbundling of the CHFS network was clearly expressed by the former Minister for Transport, Fiona Hyslop MSP, in her statement to parliament on 16 November 2023, and there are no plans to split up the network.

-Our work on development of the CHFS3 is underway, supported by technical and legal specialists.
+Our work on development of the CHFS3 contract is underway, supported by technical and legal specialists.
 We are engaging with key stakeholders, including communities and trade unions, to inform the development of these key services.
-Consultation details and opportunities will be added to this webpage in the near future, along with any engagement opportunities.
+Details of further engagement sessions will be published on this page.

-The new contract will take into account the wider ferries policy work being developed under the Islands Connectivity Plan, which itself is subject to consultation in the coming months.
+The new contract will take into account the wider ferries policy work being developed under the Islands Connectivity Plan.

 Public consultation

-The Clyde & Hebrides Ferry Services play a crucial role in our transport system, providing vital links for residents, businesses, and tourists across the west coast of Scotland.
+The Clyde and Hebrides Ferry Services play a crucial role in our transport system, providing vital links for residents, businesses, and tourists across the west coast of Scotland.

 We are committed to ensuring that the views and perspectives of communities and key stakeholders are considered, reflected upon and help shape the detail within the next CHFS contract.